 Crawley Question Time takes the form of an independently-chaired general debate and discussion.
-There are no set topics so attendees can raise any areas or concerns for discussion, such as community safety, Brexit, health, Gatwick Airport, parking, the economy and so much more!
+There are no set topics so attendees can raise any areas or concerns for discussion, such as community safety, planning, health, Gatwick Airport, parking, the economy and so much more!

 The event is open to everyone; the public, business leaders and partner organisations.
 The views and comments expressed will help the council and others to plan work on improving services and the town in general.

 Councillor Peter Lamb, Leader of Crawley Borough Council, said: “Crawley Question Time is the one time a year residents have the chance to ask questions of all the local decision-makers at the same time, giving people a real opportunity to get to the bottom of the issues which bother them the most.”

 “Come along and make sure your voice is heard.”